video: pilot episode of The Stinky & Dirty Show

 A4ED school visit photos & blurbs:

-BAYVILLE PRIMARY SCHOOL, in Bayville, NY USA
+2018 at BAYVILLE PRIMARY SCHOOL, in Bayville, NY USA

 KATE FUELS CONSERVATION AT BAYVILLE

 The minute I stepped inside Bayville Primary School and saw the amazing 3-D mural created by the art teacher and the kids, I knew I was going to have an amazing day.
 I was right.

 Stefanie Lipsey, the librarian, had prepared her students very well for my visit.
 The K-2 students were quite excited about the Authors for Earth Day project and voted for me to donate half of my honorarium to the Ocean Conservancy.
 Since the kids in Bayville live near the sea and spend lots of time at the beach, they are interested in a healthy ocean, so it's no surprise that they chose the Ocean Conservancy.

 After the assembly, I was treated to an incredible lunch prepared by the PTA moms, complete with a garbage-truck cake!